Smithsonian Privacy Statement for Philanthropic and Revenue Generating Activities

 - To manage your account, deliver services you request, and to improve and enhance our services

-- To provide you with special offers, promotions and information from companies within our corporate family, and select third parties in accordance with applicable law;
+- To provide you with special offers, promotions and information from across the Institution, and select third parties in accordance with applicable law

 - To respond to your inquiries or comments